cysouw/graphicalgrammar/text/german.md

 ### Wollmann (1935) *Deutsche Sprachkunde* {#sec:wollmann1935}

 Franz Wollmann (1871-1961) was director of the teacher's seminary in Krems and later in Vienna (Austria).^[Basic biographical information is available on Wikipedia at <https://de.wikipedia.org/wiki/Franz_Wollmann>, accessed 11 February 2025.
 The list of publications on Wikipedia does not correspond to entries in various library catalogues that I checked.]
-He co-authored various textbooks with *Sprachübungen* 'language exercises' for teaching German.
+Early in his career he wrote a small booklet *Der deutsche Sprachunterricht* [@wollmann1902] in which he cites the *Satzbilder* of Kern (see [@sec:kern1883]), Wilke (see [@sec:wilke1892]) and Trunk (see [@sec:trunk1895]), but he does not give any examples himself [@wollmann1902: 32, 55-56].
+Later, he co-authored various textbooks with *Sprachübungen* 'language exercises' for teaching German.
 This series of textbooks was initiated by Bernhard Merth (1864-1922).^[Some basic biographical information on Bernhard Merth is available online at <https://www.biographien.ac.at/oebl/oebl_M/Merth_Bernhard_1864_1922.xml>.]
 There are many different editions with numerous different booklets for different grades in this series.
 The many editions are in need of a more detailed investigation [an early example without graphical grammar is @merth1909].

 Towards the end of his active career, Wollmann wrote the *Deutsche Sprachkunde auf sprachgeschichtlicher Grundlage* [@wollmann1935], which appeared mostly unchanged in various editions at least up to a seventh edition in 1963.
 In this book he applies various different methods for visual syntactic analysis.
 First, clause-internal structure is visualised using a dependency tree as shown in [@fig:wollmann1935_15] for the examples sentence [@next a].